uahuser00000/CPE490590hw05/README.md

 1 flask --app hello run (example)
 2 flask run (if named app.py)
 ```
+The generated html can then be entered in the browser and web app can be used.
+If desired, more example data can be used in the MNIST_samples folder.
 More information can be found on their quickstart guide: (https://flask.palletsprojects.com/en/stable/quickstart/)